Get the training you need to bring in demand injection therapies to your practice

 4 modules: Teach you the principals and practice of injection therapy.
 Because all lecture content is online, it is available for you to watch and re-watch at your own pace.

-2 on-site weekend workshops: On-site weekend workshops provide practical experience in palpating, marking, as well as performing basic injections on selected areas.
+On-site weekend workshop: The on-site weekend workshop provide practical experience in palpating, marking, as well as performing basic injections on selected areas.
 NOTE: Participants will be expected to give and receive injections as part of this course.